greenriver/boston-cas/app/assets/fonts/readme.md

 To add fonts to the package, you can either re-create the font collection and add to it, or create an additional icon set with only the new icons and include that in the site as well.

 To recreate the icon font and add to it (recommended method):
+0. At https://icomoon.io/app/#/select choose (hamburger -> Deselect) to reset the selection

-1. Select the characters/images already used in this site
+1. Select the characters/images already used in this site (see: /style_guide/icon_font)
 2. Add new characters/images
 3. Click 'generate font' button
 4. Click 'Download' button (zip file)